Green Card Rules Travel: Everything You Need to Know

 It is a good idea to bring your foreign passport even when you become a U.S. citizen.
 A green card also known as Permanent Resident card (Form I-551) is good for entry into the United States, but it does not work in other countries.

 However, permanent residents can travel with an I-551 stamp in their passport.
 Persons with expired conditional green cards must bring the expired visa and the documents that show they have applied for removal of conditions to the border and customs agents.

-Green card holder’s should always keep these important documents on hand: high school diploma, college degree, marriage/birth certificate, and passport.
+Green cardholder’s should always keep these important documents on hand:

-If you need help withobtaining a green card, you can post your legal need on UpCounsel’s marketplace.
+If you need help with obtaining a green card, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.